muratk3n/thirdwave/en/tweets/2020/week6.md

 Titan and the farthest landing from Earth a spacecraft has ever made.

 The Cassini part of the mission was US AFAIK, the probe itself was EU.
-Brits played a major role too, so will this kind of thing happen after Brexit?
+Brits played a major role too, I wonder if this kind of thing will happen after Brexit.

 <iframe width="340" height="158" src="https://www.youtube.com/embed/msiLWxDayuA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>